(Photo Credit: Wikimedia Commons)

 This one is quite obvious—if your brakes aren't working properly, you won't be able to control your car, and this could be disastrous at the wrong moment.
 Your brakes should be checked every time your car goes for its regular servicing.

 However, it's still important to keep an eye out for early warning signs.
 These signs include unresponsive brakes (when you have to step down unusually hard to get the car to stop), overly responsive brakes (the opposite, when your brake engages at the slightest touch), and the brake pedal vibrating too much when you step down on it.
 Take your car straight to a mechanic if it exhibits any of these signs.
 Remember, you should never drive a car with faulty brakes.

 (Photo Credit: Flickr)

-Your car's lights are essential for a safe drive, and not just the headlights!
-You need your signal lights to work as well so that you're able to signal your intentions to other drivers on the road.
-If your lights are broken, you'll have no way to let other road users know that you're trying to merge into another lane, or that you'll be making a sudden turn, and that kind of lack in communication is exactly what causes accidents.
+Your car's lights are essential for a safe drive, and it's not just the headlights!
+You will also need your signal lights to inform other drivers on the road of your intentions.
+If your lights are broken, you have no way of letting other road users know that your intend to merge or make a turn.
+It's this lack of communication that causes accidents.

-And of course, you need your lights for night driving.
-They give you better vision, and allow other drivers to see you.
-Driving in the dark with spoilt lights is incredibly dangerous, especially at high speeds.
-You won't be able to see if there's something in your way, and other drivers may not know that you're approaching until it's too late.
-Plus, in Singapore, you can be fined for driving without headlines, because it's considered as causing a road hazard.
+You will also need your lights to drive at night.
+They provide a clear view of the road and allow other drivers to see you.
+Driving in the dark with faulty lights is incredibly dangerous, especially at high speeds.
+You won't be able to see what is ahead, and other drivers may not know that you're approaching until it's too late.
+In addition, you can be fined for driving without headlines in Singapore, because it's considered a road hazard.

 3. Worn-out Steering Mechanism